teatwig/nano-9/README.md

 The goals for Nano-9 are to

 - offer a Pico-8 API and semantics in both Rust and Lua,
-- support the P8 cartridge format (maybe PNG),
+- support the P8 and PNG cartridge format,
 - provide a gateway from the Pico-8 world to the Bevy world,
 - support different color palettes,
 - support different color palette sizes,